-Nature is my religion - and Music is my drug and elixir of life!
+Music was for me always the highest value (beside Love, which was kinda too hard to get) - also in a materialistic sense; I used to spend all my money into LPs, tapes and into travelling to concerts.
 All bands I listened to in my youth I still love.
-It started listenining to The Beatles and Pink Floyd, later I discovered alternative music, mainly from UK (Depeche Mode, The Cure.. the first 'Techno' tracks) and in the last decade I became an enthousiast of Radiohead and Muse.. beside many new bands and componists.
-Neelix and Interactive Noise are just great!
+It first discovered The Beatles and Pink Floyd, later also alternative music, mainly from UK (Depeche Mode, The Cure.. the first 'techno' and wave tracks) and in the last decade I became an enthousiast of Radiohead and Muse.. beside many new bands and componists.
+Latest discoveries are Neelix, Interactive Noise, Phaxe and Co.

 I began with DJing rather late.
 Before I used to be one of the busiest Zurich clubbers; always all night on the dancefloor.
 What was played there (Acid, Chicago House, UK Rave, afterhours Techno and Trance) was sometimes brilliant - but then in the late 90ies often no more powerful enough.
 My feeling of lameness I shared with others in the public.
 That's why I started some years ago with my own concept for a new danceclub (3disco.com) and the partylabel reloaded.ch.